Private (Alternative) Student Loans

-The actual amount varies according to each student's financial circumstance.
+The actual amount you can borrow varies according to your personal financial circumstance.
 Other variables include the cost of attendance, financial aid resources, and loan limits imposed by the lender.

 Hawkeye Community College:

-is required by federal statute to comply with individual lender terms and cannot certify a loan for more than your eligibility as determined by the student cost of attendance minus any other available financial aid.
+Is required by federal statute to comply with individual lender terms and cannot certify a loan for more than your eligibility as determined by the cost of attendance minus any other available financial aid.

-does not participate in revenue-sharing practices, referral fee arrangements, or private loan application fee payments.
-Please review our Institutional Code of Conduct for Educational Loans.
+Does not participate in revenue-sharing practices, referral fee arrangements, or private loan application fee payments.
+See our Institutional Code of Conduct for Educational Loans.